visionsofparadise/kademlia-table/README.md

 const table = new KademliaTable<Node>(id(), { getNode: (node) => node.id });

-// Add a node to the routing table table.add({ id: id() });
+// Add a node to the routing table
+// If the bucket is full, node is added to a replacement cache.
+// When nodes are removed they are replaced by nodes in the replacement cache table.add({ id: id() });

-// Get the 20 nodes "closest" to a passed in id and marks them as seen. const closest = table.listClosestToId(id(), 20);
+// Get the 20 nodes "closest" to a passed in id. const closest = table.listClosestToId(id(), 20);

-// Gets the node by id and marks it as seen. const node1 = table.getById(id())
+// Gets the node by id.

-// Gets the node without marking as seen. const node2 = table.peekById(id())
+const node1 = table.get(id())

+// Resets a nodes error counter and places the node at the end of the LRU list. table.markSuccess(id())

+// Increments a nodes error counter
+// If a nodes error counter exceeds the tables errorLimit, it is removed and replaced by a replacement cache node.
+// If the replacement cache is empty then the node is not removed.
+This prevents buckets emptying when there is local network disruption. table.markError(id())

 for (const node of table) {
 	// nodes can be iterated, sorted closest to furthest.